-The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on advertising, sponsoring and product placement, retransmission via cable networks, the distribution duty and general provisions on NRK’s organisation.
+The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on advertising, sponsoring and product placement, retransmission via cable networks, the distribution duty and general provisions on The Norwegian Broadcasting Cooperation's (NRK) organisation.
 The administration of the Broadcasting Act has largely been delegated to the Norwegian Media Authority.

-The Broadcasting Act authorises NRK to engage in broadcast activities.
-NRK is financed by means of a license fee, and is mandated to offer public broadcasting via radio, TV and the internet.
-NRK’s social mandate is set out in the NRK placard, which is incorporated into NRK’s articles of association.
+The Ministry is responsible for the ownership government of NRK.
+NRK is financed by grants allocated from the state budget and is mandated to offer public broadcasting via radio, TV and the internet.
+The NRK’s public service remit is set out in the NRK placard, which is incorporated into NRK’s articles of association.

 NRK is organized as a stock-company 100 prosent owned by the state.
 It is the Ministry of Culture and Equality under the Minister for Culture and Equality that constitutes the company's general meeting.
 General meetings are held annually in June.
 In Prop.
 1 S (2022-2023), the government presented proposals for changes in the NRK placard and proposed a four-year financial management.